This section of the website contains some

 to anyone out walking.

-I don't know what the whores are up to tonight
+I don't know what the whores are up to

 but the Indian contingent are exploding